Kiely Williams

-Kiely Alexis Williams (born July 9, 1986) is an American singer, dancer and actress.
+Kiely Williams is an American singer, dancer and actress.
 She is known for her membership in the girl groups 3LW, the Cheetah Girls and BluPrint.

 Career

 1999–2002: Career beginnings and 3LW

 In 1999, Williams along with Adrienne Bailon and Naturi Naughton formed the girl group 3LW.
 The initial formation of the 3LW was pulled together by Williams' mother, who also managed the group.
 3LW was signed to Epic Records and work on their debut album began in 1999.
 Their first single, "No More (Baby I'ma Do Right)", was released in the fall of 2000.
 "No More" was a chart success, and was followed by "Playas Gon' Play" in early 2001.

 The group's self-titled debut album, 3LW was released on December 5, 2000.
 The album went on to be certified platinum by the RIAA, selling 1.3 million copies in the US.

-In the summer of 2001, the group embarked on the MTV Total Request Live tour along with Destiny's Child, Dream, Nelly, Eve, and Jessica Simpson.
-In 2001, 3LW recorded a song with various artists including Michael Jackson, Usher, Beyoncé, Luther Vandross, Celine Dion and Mariah Carey in response to the 9/11 attacks called "What More Can I Give".
-In late 2001 they collaborated with Lil' Romeo and Nick Cannon for "Parents Just Don't Understand" on the Jimmy Neutron, Boy Genius soundtrack.
-Also in 2001, Williams appeared on an episode of Taina called "Blue Mascara" by playing her character named Lia where the main titled character (Christina Vidal) is overjoyed to join the most popular all-female singing group at school until they tell her to ditch her best friend named Renee (Khalia Adams).
-Williams played herself in an episode of The Jersey called "Speaking of Coleman" where after freaking out at a debate competition, Coleman Galloway (played by Jermaine Williams) gets a lesson in handling stage fright as he uses a magical jersey by jumping into her body backstage during a half-time show.